Details: Salary range starts at $55,000 and is commensurate with experience. Excellent benefits package.

 How To Apply

-Send resume, cover letter, salary requirements and an article (written by you or another author) that reflects your community organizing style with MAP Engagement Coordinator, Red Hook in the subject line to: email@example.com
+Send resume, cover letter, salary requirements and a writing sample with Senior Social Worker, Brooklyn Justice Initiative in the subject line to: firstname.lastname@example.org

 If you are unable to access email, you may submit materials by mail or fax to: